 the vanishing points

-are a predetermined amount one party agrees to pay another should a breach of contract arise, and is intended as a fair estimation of losses or damages the non-breaching party would incur.
+Liquidated damages are a predetermined amount one party agrees to pay another should a breach of contract arise, and is intended as a fair estimation of losses or damages the non-breaching party would incur.
 Liquidated damages are agreed upon when the contract is signed, rather than being calculated after the breach occurs.

 Both the Caribbean and Southeast Asia have been geographies of strategic importance for global powers.
-In the Caribbean, islands like Trinidad & Tobago were contested by European empires (the island of Tobago changed hands between the French, Dutch and English over thirty times from the 16th-18th centuries), while Southeast Asia has been a key arena for post-Cold War power struggles and tensions over international trade routes.
+In the Caribbean, islands like Trinidad & Tobago were fought over by European empires (the island of Tobago changed hands between the French, Dutch and English over thirty times from the 16th-18th centuries), while Southeast Asia has been a key arena for post-Cold War power struggles and tensions over international trade routes.
 In these contexts, the concept of liquidated damages encapsulates the predetermined costs these regions have paid due to their strategic importance — loss of territorial integrity, cultural disruption, displacement and erasure, economic exploitation, war and the environmental tolls of being positioned at a crossroads of global power dynamics.
 Although these damages are calculable after the fact, they were unwritten contracts embedded in the structures and agreements which shaped global trade, labour and territorial control.
 In legal contracts where liquidated damages are intended to provide clarity and compensation in the event of a breach, the costs enacted by external players were often agreed upon — implicitly or explicitly — by dominant entities before any actual impacts were felt.
 These losses were not accidental, but an inherent part of the global systemic scaffolding shaping these regions at different points in history.

 Collection includes 3 assemblage works displayed in 14" x 14" x 12" museum boxes